tpetricek/tomasp.net/source/blog/2016/thinking-unthinkable.md

-Thinking the unthinkable: What we cannot think in programming
+﻿Thinking the unthinkable: What we cannot think in programming
 =============================================================

  - date: 2016-10-11T11:30:37.3906045-05:00